Yami-no-karuro/SafeSync/readme.md

 This is useful to avoid backing up temporary files, logs, build artifacts, or any other files you don't want to track.

 1. Create a file named `.syncignore` in the root directory of the project.
-2. List the patterns or file/directory names to exclude, one per line.
+2. List the patterns to exclude, one per line.
 (Lines starting with `#` are treated as comments, blank lines are ignored)